Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: Nonlinear Electrodynamic Black Hole

 The strong and weak field solutions can be obtained from the metric function $f(r)$ by applying $r\rightarrow 0$ and $r\rightarrow\infty$ respectively, such that

 It is noted that in the strong field limit $f(r)_s$, the effects of nonlinear electrodynamics are highly effective and cannot be detached unless.
 However, in weak field limit, the last term goes more rapidly as $r\rightarrow\infty$ such that $f(r)_w$ and the metric function $f(r)$ are asymptotically Reissner-Nordstrom and hence the effects of nonlinear electrodynamics can simply be removed by applying $\beta\rightarrow 0$.
-Fig. (\ref{F1}) has the following key points: \begin{itemize} \item In the upper left plot, the curve passes through the circular disk (green and blue) and has an event and two horizons (inner and outer) in a strong field for different values of $M$. \item In the upper right plot, the black curve has an event horizon while the red curve has two horizons for different values of $Q$ in a strong field. \item An event and two horizons are also present in the left bottom plot for the weak field. \item The right bottom plot has an event horizon for $\beta=0$ in a weak field and has no two horizons. \end{itemize} It is noted that in a strong field, for smaller values of $M$, the curves are shifted outward to an event horizon.
+Fig. (\ref{F1}) has the following key points: \begin{itemize} \item In the upper left plot, the curves (green and blue) pass through the circular disk have an event and two horizons (inner and outer) in a strong field for different values of $M$.
+An event horizon occurs for $M=1.24$, while inner and outer horizons are appear for $M=1.35$ with $k=1, C=1, Q=1, \beta=1$ . \item In the upper right plot, the black curve has an event horizon at $Q=1$ while the red curve has two horizons at $Q=0.9$ in a strong field for $k=1, C=1, M=1.05, \beta=1$. \item An event and two horizons are also present in the left bottom plot for the weak field but for different values of mass $M=1.15, 1.24$, as compared to strong field by using $k=1, C=1, Q=1, \beta=1$. \item The right bottom plot has an event horizon for $\beta=0$ in a weak field and has no two horizons for different values of $\beta$ with $k=1, C=1, Q=1, M=1.05$. \end{itemize} It is noted that in a strong field, for smaller values of $M$, the curves are shifted outward to an event horizon.
 In the case of a weak field, for larger values of $M$, the curves are shifted inward to an event horizon.
-Both the left plots have Cauchy horizons in strong and weak fields, while the plots have not.
+Both the left plots have Cauchy horizons in strong and weak fields, while the right plots have not.